rte-france/Transmission-Reliability-Margin-Algorithm/doc/algorithm.md

 the real time snapshot.
 A warning is issued when some HVDC lines do not have any corresponding HVDC line on the other line.

-#### Shift exchanges
+#### Align exchanges

-The goal will be to shift exchanges on a given boundary and reset other boundary exchanges
+The goal is to align the net positions of the market-based network on the net positions of the real time snapshot.
-> We do not have implemented this yet.
+The alignement is done with balances adjustment.
-> This simple behavior might change later.
+The alignment is ignored if the net positions are the same.

 ### Flow extraction